By Jan Steele

 Elks and Moose lodges guarantee people (mostly) will welcome you when go into the bar to check in and low-priced alcoholic beverages.
 Some even serve great dinners.

-Some Elks and Moose demand reservations.
+Some Elks and Moose require reservations.
 I usually phone ahead to any lodge I plan to stay at to make sure there is room and that they allow RV parking.
 They are great when you are speeding across the country.
 BLM and National Forest Service campgrounds are our favorites, but you can’t find them in every state.

 I joined the Naval Elks Lodge at Port Angeles, WA, because it was the easiest.
 A fellow WIN member signed off on my application—but I still had to be initiated.
 Later I switched my membership to my local lodge and members there still had to vote me in.